 As well as a bat, every table tennis player needs balls.
 Of course they do.
 Even if they have a supply of balls, they always need more.
 Balls break.
 They go missing.
 Table tennis players always need new balls.

-For more recommendations, read my quick guide to the best table tennis balls.
+For more recommendations, read my guide to the best table tennis balls.

 Instant table tennis